-I am an associate professor of philosophy at Oklahoma Baptist University.
+I am a professor of philosophy at Oklahoma Baptist University.
 As one of only three people in the department, I teach a number of different courses.
 Courses that are now in my regular rotation are Introduction to Philosophy, Critical Thinking, Philosophy of Language, Metaphysics, Epistemology, Aesthetics, Existentialism, and Postmodernity and Christian Thought.
 I also teach the history of philosophy sequence: ancient, early modern, medieval, and American.

 My past research has been on the nature and justification of religious belief, the relation of religious belief to ethics, the role of mystery in religious belief, and the problem of religious tolerance.
 My most recent work has been on the effects of social media on community, the use of literature for moral education, and economic justice and the law of jubilee.